-If you are diagnosed with breast cancer while pregnant, your treatment options will be more complicated because you will want to get the best care for your cancer while also protecting the baby.
-The type and timing of treatment will need to be planned carefully and coordinated among your cancer care team and your obstetrician.
+If you are diagnosed with breast cancer while pregnant, your treatment options will be more complicated because you will want to get the best treatment for your cancer while also protecting the baby.
+The type and timing of treatment will need to be planned carefully and coordinated between your cancer care team and your obstetrician.

-The goal when treating a pregnant woman with breast cancer is the same as when treating a non-pregnant woman: to cure the cancer whenever possible, or to control it and keep it from spreading if it can’t be cured.
+When treating a pregnant woman with breast cancer, the goal is the same as when treating a non-pregnant woman: to cure the cancer whenever possible, or to control it and keep it from spreading if it can’t be cured.
 But the extra concern of protecting a growing fetus may make treatment more complicated.

-Surgery for breast cancer is generally safe while you’re pregnant.
-Chemotherapy seems to be safe for the baby if given later in pregnancy, but it isn’t safe early on.
-Other breast cancer treatments, such as hormone therapy, targeted therapy, and radiation therapy, would be more likely to harm the baby and are not usually used during pregnancy.
+It is generally safe to have surgery for breast cancer while you’re pregnant.
+Chemotherapy seems to be safe for the baby if given in the second or third trimester of pregnancy, but it isn’t safe in the first trimester.
+Other breast cancer treatments, such as hormone therapy, targeted therapy, and radiation therapy, are more likely to harm the baby and are not usually given during pregnancy.

 Options for breast cancer surgery might include:

-In addition to removing the tumor in the breast, one or more lymph nodes in the armpit also need to be removed to check for cancer spread.
+In addition to removing the tumor in the breast, one or more lymph nodes in the underarm area (axillary lymph nodes) also need to be removed to check if the cancer has spread.
 One way to do this is an axillary lymph node dissection (ALND).
-This removes many of the lymph nodes under the arm.
-Another procedure, called a sentinel lymph node biopsy (SLNB), might be an option depending on the how far along you are in pregnancy and your cancer stage.
-This procedure uses slightly radioactive tracers and a blue dye to pinpoint the nodes most likely to contain cancer cells.
-SLNB allows the doctor to remove fewer nodes.
-But there are concerns about the effects the dye used for SLNB might have on the baby.
-Because of these concerns, some experts recommend that SLNB be used only later in pregnancy, and that the blue dye not be used during the procedure.
+This is often the standard procedure for pregnant women with breast cancer and removes many of the lymph nodes under the arm.
+Another procedure, called a sentinel lymph node biopsy (SLNB), might be an option depending on how far along you are in pregnancy and your cancer stage.
+SLNB allows the doctor to remove fewer nodes, but there are concerns about the effects the SLNB dye might have on the baby.
+Because of these concerns, most experts recommend that SLNB only be used in certain situations such as later in pregnancy, and that the blue dye not be used during the procedure.

-Your surgeon and anesthesiologist, along with a high-risk obstetrician, will need to work together to decide the best time during pregnancy to do surgery.
-If the surgery is done later in the pregnancy, the obstetrician may be there just in case there are any problems with the baby during surgery.
+Your surgeon and anesthesiologist, along with a high-risk obstetrician (OB), will need to work together to decide the best time during pregnancy to operate.
+If the surgery is done later in the pregnancy, your obstetrician may be there just in case there are any problems with the baby during surgery.
 Together, your doctors will decide which anesthesia drugs and techniques are the safest for both you and the baby.

 Depending on the cancer’s stage, you may need more treatment such as chemotherapy, radiation therapy, hormone therapy, and/or targeted therapy after surgery to help lower the risk of the cancer coming back.
 This is called adjuvant treatment.
 In some cases, this treatment can be put off until after delivery.

 Chemotherapy (chemo) may be used after surgery (as adjuvant treatment) for some earlier stages of breast cancer.
-It also may be used by itself for more advanced cancers.
+It also can be used by itself for more advanced cancers.

 Chemo is not given during the first 3 months (first trimester) of pregnancy.
-Because most of the baby’s internal organs develop during this time, the safety of chemo hasn’t been studied in the first trimester.
+Because a lot of the baby’s development occurs during this time, the safety of chemo hasn’t been studied in the first trimester.
 The risk of miscarriage (losing the baby) is also the greatest during this time.

 For many years, it was thought that all chemo would harm an unborn baby no matter when it was given.
-But studies have shown that certain chemo drugs used during the second and third trimesters (months 4 through 9 of pregnancy) don’t raise the risk of birth defects, stillbirths, or health problems shortly after birth, though they may increase the risk of early delivery.
+But studies have shown that certain chemo drugs (such as doxorubicin, cyclophosphamide, fluorouracil, and the taxanes) used during the second and third trimesters (months 4 through 9 of pregnancy) don’t raise the risk of birth defects, stillbirths, or health problems shortly after birth, though they may increase the risk of early delivery.
 Researchers still don’t know if these children will have any long-term effects.

-If you have early breast cancer and you need chemo after surgery (adjuvant chemo), it will usually be delayed until at least the second trimester.
-If you are already in the third trimester when the cancer is found, the chemo may be delayed until after birth.
-The birth may be induced (brought on) a few weeks early in some cases.
+If you have early breast cancer and you need chemo after surgery (adjuvant chemo), it will usually be delayed until at least your second trimester.
+If you are already in the third trimester when the cancer is found, chemo may be delayed until after birth.
+The birth may be induced (brought on) a few weeks early in some women.
 These same treatment plans may also be used for women with more advanced cancer.

 Chemo is generally not recommended after 35 weeks of pregnancy or within 3 weeks of delivery because it can lower the mother’s blood cell counts.
 This could cause bleeding and increase the chances of infection during birth.
 Holding off on chemo for the last few weeks before delivery allows the mother’s blood counts to return to normal before childbirth.

-Some treatments for breast cancer can harm the baby and are not safe to get during pregnancy.
-If these treatments are needed, they are usually scheduled for after the baby is born.
+Some treatments for breast cancer can harm the baby and are not safe during pregnancy.
+If these treatments are needed, they are usually scheduled after the baby is born.

 Radiation therapy: Radiation therapy to the breast is often used after breast-conserving surgery (lumpectomy) to help reduce the risk of the cancer coming back.
 The high doses of radiation used for this can harm the baby any time during pregnancy.
 This may cause miscarriage, birth defects, slow fetal growth, or a higher risk of childhood cancer.
 Because of this, doctors don’t use radiation treatment during pregnancy.